Robert Carrington, 2nd Baron Carrington: Politics

 As Robert Smith, he served as a Member of Parliament for Wendover from 1818.
 He had succeeded his first cousin Abel Smith on the seat, and served together with his uncle, George Smith.
 He was succeeded by another of his uncles, Samuel Smith, the father of his predecessor, in 1820.

 He was then elected MP for Buckinghamshire, succeeding William Selby Lowndes, and serving with the Marquess of Chandos.
 He was succeeded by John Smith, another uncle, in 1831.

 The same year, he was elected MP for Wycombe, succeeding Sir John Dashwood-King, 4th Bt, and serving with, in turn, Sir Thomas Baring, 2nd Bt (until 1832), Charles Grey (1832–1837) and George Dashwood, later 5th Bt (from 1837) – the latter being the son of Smith's predecessor on the seat.
 After his father's death in 1838, and on his inheritance of the barony, he was succeeded on the Wycombe seat by his first cousin, George Robert Smith.
 He was elected to the Royal Society as a Fellow in 1839.
 Later that year he adopted the name Carrington by Royal Licence.

-He held the honorary title of Lord Lieutenant of Buckinghamshire from 1838 until his death in 1868.
+County

+He held the office of Lord Lieutenant of Buckinghamshire from 1838 until his death in 1868, and was concurrently appointed Colonel of the disembodied Royal Buckinghamshire Militia (King's Own).
+He immediately moved the headquarters and permanent staff to his house at Wycombe Abbey.
+He was still in command of the regiment when it was reorganised in 1852.
+He insisted that all recruits to the Royal Bucks should have their police records checked, and he interviewed each man personally, giving them 3 shillings in addition to the government bounty.
+He also supplemented the government's clothing allowance to get better quality cloth for the men's uniforms.
+When the regiment was embodied for home defence in June 1854, he rode at its head to Aylesbury station, giving the band boys rides on his horse on the way.

 Family

 He married twice, firstly, in 1822, the Hon.
 Elizabeth Katherine Weld-Forester (1803–1832), daughter of Cecil Weld-Forester, 1st Baron Forester, and Lady Katherine Mary Manners.
-They had one daughter.
-After the death of his first wife (from cholera), he married, secondly, in 1840, the Hon.
+After the death of his first wife (from cholera), Carrington married, secondly, in 1840, the Hon.
 Charlotte Augusta Annabella Drummond-Willoughby (1815–1879), daughter of Peter Drummond-Burrell, 22nd Baron Willoughby de Eresby, and Lady Sarah Clementina Drummond.
-They had three sons and two daughters.
+They had three sons and two daughters: